naa986/easy-google-adsense/easy-google-adsense/readme.txt

 none

 == Changelog ==

+= 1.0.6 =
+* Added support for the No Ads for WP Users add-on.

 = 1.0.5 =
 * Ads are no longer shown when a user is logged in as an administrator.